anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 have the same shape, and so one would like to pick a sufficiently universal shape to cover a variety of needs.

-We choose nested dictionaries with numbers at their leaves, and we call them V-values, for "vector-like values" and as a homage for S-expressions.
+We choose nested dictionaries with numbers as their final values, that is, we choose trees with numerical leaves, and we call them V-values, as a shorthand for "vector-like values" and as a homage for S-expressions.

 ![v-value](v-value.png)